Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 * Generate credentials for the IAM user `pac-content-provisioner` in content-test aws account for a dev stack or in content-prod aws account for a staging/ prod stack.
 * Get the environment variables from the **pac-aurora-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
-* Set the `CLUSTER` environment variable to the cluster that you wish to failover, i.e. `staging`.
+* Set the `CLUSTER` environment variable to the cluster that you wish to failover.
+Failover is on the second level GLB (see DNS note above) therefore `CLUSTER` here is the full cluster name including a suffix if there is one. e.g. staging-bach
 * Set the `ENVIRONMENT_TYPE` environment variable to type of environment the cluster is, i.e. `t` for staging, `p` for production and `d` for anything else.
 * Determine which AWS region you are failing over **FROM** and which you are failing over **TO**.
 For example, if your faulty Master database is in `eu-west-1` and your healthy replica is in `us-east-1`, then you would set `FAILOVER_FROM_REGION=eu-west-1` and `FAILOVER_TO_REGION=us-east-1`.
 * Run the following docker command:

+NOTE:- `CLUSTER` here is the full cluster name including a suffix if there is one. e.g. staging-bach, you can check what this is by doing an nslookup or dig on the toplevel GLB address, e.g. nslookup prod.rds.pac.ft.com.
+See note above regarding DNS configuration.

 ```
 docker run \